-BATS MPO Structure The Brunswick Area Transportation Study operates under a three-committee structure.
-A Policy Committee which consists of elected officials and decision makers from participating jurisdictions, along with representatives from GDOT and Federal and state agencies.
-A Technical Coordinating Committee with technical staff from participating jurisdictions and agencies, along with GDOT.
-A citizens Advisory Committee (CAC) which is made up interested citizens.
+The Brunswick Area Transportation Study operates under a three-committee structure.
+A Policy Committee (PC) which consists of elected officials and decision makers from participating jurisdictions, along with representatives from the Georgia Department of Transportation (GDOT) and federal and state agencies.
+A Technical Coordinating Committee (TCC) with technical staff from participating jurisdictions and agencies, along with GDOT.
+A Citizens Advisory Committee (CAC) which is made up interested citizens.

 - BATS Title VI Discrimination Complaint Form